Bone Histomorphometry, Gross Microscopic Exam

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 The laboratory will provide a quantitative and an interpretive report.
-All results will be called to the physician designated on the Bone Histomorphometry Information Sheet.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature